 I wish I would have brought these for my first delivery.
 They are a MUST.
 I prefer the nursing tanks because, in the beginning, you may be engorged, so the looser, the better.

 I didn’t want to mess with another shirt on top of a nursing bra, either.
-It is so much easier to snap down the tank top and nurse.
-Especially when you are just starting, and you are trying to nurse the baby until they latch and get enough to eat.
+It is so much easier to snap down the tank top and nurse, especially when you are just starting and trying to nurse the baby until they latch and get enough to eat.

 Pack 2-3 nursing tanks.
 You want extra just in case the baby spits up all over you the first time.
 For both my pregnancies, my stay was only 2 days.
 If it ends up being longer, you can always have your spouse grab some more for you.